 Whether using your laptop’s internal webcam or a separate external webcam, only tilt back your screen until it is vertical.
 Your webcam should be level and pointing straight forwards.
 This way, any vertical lines in the background will look vertical and your horizontals will appear horizontal.

 But hold on a minute.
 The webcam is now probably pointing at your chest and not your face.
 The solution is to raise up your laptop.

 Your webcam placement should be at about your eye level

 If you are not properly framed in the image don’t try tilting the webcam on the laptop, you’ll undo all the good stuff in the previous section.
 Raise your laptop by whatever method suits you.
 Use a pile of books, a case, or even a box until the webcam is at about eye level, or just a little lower.

 If you’re using an external webcam on a large desktop monitor consider getting a tabletop tripod so you can adjust the webcam’s height.

 Ideally, your face or eyes should be about a third of the way down from the top edge of the frame, so add or take away a book or two until you’ve got the height perfect.
 But make sure you leave a little gap between the top of your head and the top edge of the frame.

-The gap is called “Head Room” and it shouldn’t be too small nor too big.
+The gap is called “Head Room” and it shouldn’t be too small or too big.
 Just like the Goldilocks fairytale, the gap has to be ‘just right’.
-But it’s really a judgement call.
+But it’s really a judgment call.